-If you’ve just adopted a kitten or stumbled across a litter in your backyard, congratulations on becoming a parent!
+If you’ve just adopted a kitten, congratulations on becoming a parent!
 You’re in for a lot of fun soon.
 You will most likely have many questions regarding kittens (especially if you are a first-time kitten owner), though.

 One of the most common questions about kittens is “When do they start pooping?”.
 It’s a great question to ask because the answer is important.
-Here we’ll answer that question, plus a few other common questions about kitten bathroom habits.
+Kittens start pooping when they are between 3 and 4 weeks old.
+Below, we’ll go deeper into answering that question, plus a few other common questions about kitten bathroom habits.

 When Exactly Will My Kitten Start Pooping?